-Each gram of Desoximetasone Cream USP, 0.05% contains 0.5 mg of desoximetasone in an emollient cream base consisting of cetostearyl alcohol, edetate disodium, isopropyl myristate, lanolin alcohols, mineral oil, purified water and white petrolatum.
+Each gram of Desoximetasone Cream USP, 0.05% contains 0.5 mg of desoximetasone USP in an emollient cream base consisting of cetostearyl alcohol, edetate disodium, isopropyl myristate, lanolin alcohol, mineral oil, purified water, and white petrolatum.

 Desoximetasone has the molecular formula C22H29FO4 and a molecular weight of 376.47.
 The CAS Registry Number is 382-67-2.

 The mechanism of anti-inflammatory activity of the topical corticosteroids is unclear.
 Various laboratory methods, including vasoconstrictor assays, are used to compare and predict potencies and/or clinical efficacies of the topical corticosteroids.
 There is some evidence to suggest that a recognizable correlation exists between vasoconstrictor potency and therapeutic efficacy in man.

 The extent of percutaneous absorption of topical corticosteroids is determined by many factors including the vehicle, the integrity of the epidermal barrier, and the use of occlusive dressings.